 What is the Last Post?

-Last Post at the Menin Gate- the Ceremony
+What time is the Last Post at the Menin Gate Ceremony?

-The Ceremony happens every day at 8pm sharp.
-To get the best view, people start arriving about an hour before- and by 7.30pm it’s impossible to get a space near the front.
+The Ceremony starts every evening at 8pm (20:00) sharp.
+To get the best view, arrive about an hour before; by 7.30pm it’s impossible to get a space near the front.

 We arrived about an hour before the Last Post started and got a great position.
 I’ll be honest, I didn’t expect there to be so MANY people.
-It was a random Tuesday in the middle of April – I thought it would be pretty quiet.
+It was a random Tuesday in the middle of April; I naively thought it would be pretty quiet.
+It wasn’t.

 The mix of ages, nationalities and genders who had come to pay their respects was astounding.
-It wasn’t just British, which honestly is what I expected.
-It was a melting pot of everyone who felt that the sacrifice these young men had made was worth remembering.
-I honestly didn’t expect it to be emotional- but oh my goodness it was.
+It wasn’t just British tourists, which honestly is what I expected.
+It was a melting pot of everyone who felt that the sacrifice these missing men made was worth remembering.

 - 7.30pm- Road is closed to vehicles